GustavFluur/Hobby_Share/README.md

 - [Build a Social Media App with Django – Python Web Framework Tutorial](https://www.youtube.com/watch?v=xSUm6iMtREA)
 - [Codemy.com -Create A Simple Django Blog ](https://www.youtube.com/watch?v=B40bteAMM_M&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi)

-# Acknowledgements:
+# Credits to my mentor
+I want to thank my mentor on Code Institute, who guide me to build a new and structured Codeblock.
+Without her support, advice and inspiration it would have been much harder to understand what I missed:

-- Many thanks to my mentor Martina Terlevic who guided me along with this project.
+- Martina Terlevic